 After traipsing through the south of Peru twice before even scraping the surface of the north, I knew I had to dedicate some time to this often overlooked region of one of my favorite countries in the world.
 With incredible environments like the Andes, the Amazon, and the Pacific Coast, the north of Peru might be one of the most diverse and rich regions of the world.
-My first stop in northern Peru was in the Amazonas.
-A week later, I was in the mountains of Cajamarca, then surfing on the Pacific Coast before finding myself 5,000 meters up in the breathtaking Cordillera Huayhuash.
+My first stop in northern Peru was in the Amazonas district.
+A week later, I was in the mountains of Cajamarca.
+Shortly afterwards, I was catching some surf on the Pacific Coast before finding myself 5,000 meters up in the breathtaking Cordillera Huayhuash.

 Northern Peru might be my favorite region that I have ever backpacked through.
 It is affordable, stunning, and compared to the south of Peru, practically overlooked by foreign travelers.